CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

         ```

-### `revert_new_option` (why not emergency dao?)
+### `revert_new_option`
 !!! description "`PegKeeper.revert_new_options():`"

-    Function to revert new admin or new receiver of the PegKepper.
+    Function to revert admin or receiver changes.
 This function can only be called by the admin.
 Calling this function sets the admin and receiver deadline to 0 and emits ApplyNewAdmin and ApplyNewReceiver events to revert the changes.

+    !!! warning
+        This function can only be called by the `admin` of the PegKeeper.

     ??? quote "Source code"